 In The Great Lakes state, it’s safe to assume there’s a risk of flooding.
 Michigan has over 3,000 miles of freshwater coastline.
-The state is prone to warm weather storms that bring heavy rain and winter storms that pile on the snow.
-Flooding risk increases during snow melt and heavy rains.
-Parts of Michigan lie in flood plains, making resident susceptible to flash floods.
-Did you know most homeowners policy don’t cover flood damage?
+The state is prone to warm-weather storms that bring heavy rain and winter storms that pile on the snow.
+Flooding risk increases during snowmelt and heavy rains.
+Parts of Michigan lie in flood plains, making residents susceptible to flash floods.
+Did you know most homeowners policies don’t cover flood damage?
 For that, you need to purchase a Michigan flood insurance policy.

-An independent agent in the Trusted Choice® network can help.
+An independent insurance agent in our network can help.
 These agents have access to multiple insurance companies, not just a single one.
 These agents can help you compare Michigan flood insurance quotes and find a policy that fits your needs.
-Find a Trusted Choice member agent right in your area to get started.
+Find an agent right in your area to get started.

 Michigan Flood Facts

 - Nearly 4.8 residents live near the Michigan coastline.

 - In the past ten years, Michigan has experienced four federal flood disasters.

 - A recent storm caused enough damage to warrant over $15 million in public aid.